LennartFr/2019-7-11-L-L-SF/README.md

 <img src="ClusterConnected.png">

-<a href="https://developer.ibm.com/series/ibm-blockchain-platform-console-video-series/">IBM Blockchain Platform Console Video Series.
-Follow along this four part series to set up a business network on the IBM Blockchain Platform</a>

-<a href="https://developer.ibm.com/videos/deploy-a-peer-on-the-ibm-blockchain-platform/">Deploy a Peer on the IBM Blockchain Platform</a>

-<a href="https://developer.ibm.com/videos/deploy-an-ordering-service-on-the-ibm-blockchain-platform/">Deploy an Ordering Service on the IBM Blockchain Platform</a>

-<a href="https://developer.ibm.com/videos/create-and-join-a-channel-on-the-ibm-blockchain-platform/">Create and join a channel on the IBM Blockchain Platform</a>

 ### 3) [Select Kubernetes Cluster](https://cloud.ibm.com/kubernetes/catalog/cluster) in the IBM Cloud

 <a href="https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-saas-pricing">Blockchain IBP Pricing</a>
 "** Preview the IBM Blockchain Platform at no charge for 30 days when you link your IBM Blockchain Platform service instance to an IBM Cloud Kubernetes free cluster.
 Performance will be limited by throughput, storage and functionality.
 IBM Cloud will delete your Kubernetes cluster after 30 days and you cannot migrate any nodes or data from a free cluster to a paid cluster. "

 ### 4) IBM Blockchain Platform Console installed in IBM Cloud.